Waking Up in a Living World

 Program Format: This program will include silent meditation, dharma talks, and large group discussion, with the option to spend a substantial portion of practice time outdoors in nature.

-Camping Option: If you would like to camp, please select the "Commuter" option.
+Camping Option: If you would like to camp, please select the "Commuter" option and note in the Comments section that you will be camping.
 All meals are included, and campers have access to restrooms and showers.
 Please bring your own gear.
 Before choosing to camp, keep in mind that heat, rain, and ticks/mosquitoes are aspects of the camping experience.
+There are 5 camping spots available, so if the spots fill, we will reach out.

 Cancellation Policy: Our usual cancellation policy does not apply to this program.
-This program is freely offered in the spirit of generosity through the support of Dharma Gates.
-To ensure participant commitment and attendance, there is a $100 registration deposit that can be refunded upon completion of the full program.
+This program is offered freely in the spirit of generosity, supported in part by Dharma Gates and the broader community of donors.
+To ensure participant commitment and attendance, a $100 registration deposit is required and can be refunded upon completion of the full program.
 If you would like to be refunded, please reach out to Dharma Gates at team@dharma-gates.org.
 The fee will be refunded upon your attendance at the program.

 Dharma-Gates